brandallk/tasktic/readme.md

 I also built it to explore and demo skills using the features of specific web-development technologies.
 These include some of the following:

 On the backend,
-        PHP and the PHP MVC framework Laravel 5.5 Laravel's Eloquent ORM
+        * PHP and the PHP MVC framework Laravel 5.5
+        * Laravel's Eloquent ORM
-        PostgreSQL database
+        * PostgreSQL database
-        TDD using the PHPUnit testing framework (and extensions to it offered by Laravel) Blade templates for the HTML views
+        * TDD using the PHPUnit testing framework (and extensions to it offered by Laravel)
+        * Blade templates for the HTML views

 On the frontend, the style was hand-crafted (no Bootstrap!) using Sass with a responsive, mobile-first approach.
-The JavaScript was also custom-built using ES6 classes and modules in an OOP approach, bundling with Webpack</strong> via Laravel Mix.
+The JavaScript was also custom-built using ES6 classes and modules in an OOP approach, bundling with Webpack via Laravel Mix.

+## Current Status

+Tasktic is currently a work in progress.
+The core features are all built and working.
+Remaining work before launching the app includes: a few minor bug fixes, content for the 'about' and 'help' pages, an email contact form, CSS styles for the auth-system views (e.g. the login page) and 'about', 'help', and 'contact' pages, and probably some refactoring of the Blade views as well.